CKF Jodo Grading Procedures

 Set-Up:

-· Head table for the Judges/Referees.
+• Head table for Judges

 Numbering: